qooando/selfhosted-proxmox-homelab/README.md

 ## Docker

-This modules initialize a docker registry.
+This modules initializes a docker registry.

 1. You need to customize docker configuration in `103_docker_registry/configs/config.yaml` and substitute the following lines